 Some subsidiaries of LBBW are themselves (CRR) institutions or investment companies and must therefore satisfy specific requirements of their remuneration systems independently of the Group context.
-However, no companies of the LBBW Group, with the exception of LBBW itself, are a significant institution in accordance with Section 1 (3) InstitutsVergV.
+In addition to LBBW itself, Berlin Hyp is also a significant institution in accordance with section 1(3) InstitutsVergV.